 Head to the vets if you’re worried!

-Apply a damp towel on your dog but not a sodden towel( the heat has to cause the water to evaporate to cool the dog. if their is to much water this cannot occur).
-Placing them in a freezing cold bath is not recommended .
+Apply a damp towel on your dog but not a sodden towel( the heat has to cause the water to evaporate to cool the dog.
+If there is too much water this cannot occur).
+Placing them in a freezing cold bath is not recommended.
 Get to the Vets

-You can offer then small amount of water too drink (again not ice cold water ).
+You can offer then a small amount of water to drink (again not ice-cold water ).

-Now no discussion on protection from the sun would be complete without protecting yourself too so Slip, Slap, Slop for you and Slip and Slap for your dog.
-Yes that’s right hats, sunnies and sunscreen for our fair friends and thin coated dogs .
+Now the discussion of protection from the sun would not be complete without protecting yourself too so Slip, Slap, Slop for you and Slip and Slap for your dog.
+Yes, that’s right hats, sunnies, and sunscreen for our fair friends and thin coated dogs.

-Please for more information of Canine Guardianship and responsible dog ownership contact
+Please for more information on Canine Guardianship and responsible dog ownership contact

 Louise@letsgofido.com or check out our website Let’s Go Fido!